top of page

 Need assistance crafting YOUR one-of-a-kind feng shui brand?
 Let's chat!

-Erin Bowers is a certified feng shui consultant, holistic business coach, and organic growth marketer for earth and energy-based businesses.
+Erin Ratliff is a certified feng shui consultant, holistic business coach, and organic growth marketer for earth-friendly and energy-based businesses.

 bottom of page